NxPKG/khulnasoft-docs/content/radar/investigate/bgp-anomalies.md

 }
 ```

-In our example, we use the `env` variables to get the runtime variables like the TOKEN and ASN of interest, and Cloudflare
+In our example, we use the `env` variables to get the runtime variables like the TOKEN and ASN of interest, and Khulnasoft
 KV bindings.
 We do not use of the `contorller` and `ctx` variables in this example.

 First, we will need to learn about what are the new events.
 We define new events as the events the app has not yet processed.
-We use the Cloudflare KV bucket previously created and defined (`HIJACKS_KV`) to save and retrieve the most recent
+We use the Khulnasoft KV bucket previously created and defined (`HIJACKS_KV`) to save and retrieve the most recent
 processed event ID.

 ```javascript